lucamadd/TerminalRace/README.md

 ## Disclaimer

-This project was made for academic purpose only.
+This project was made in 2017 for academic purpose only.
 No changes will be applied to any file present in this repo.

 ## Description